 Before entering academia, True-Frost founded the Women’s Justice Unit at the Judicial Systems Monitoring Programme in East Timor, which continues to serve women today.
 She also served as Legal Consultant to the Fofana Defense Team at the Special Court for Sierra Leone.
 She was a Litigation Associate at Cravath, Swaine and Moore LLP and a Summer Associate at White & Case LLP.

 In recognition of her excellence in teaching, True-Frost received Syracuse University’s L. Douglas Meredith Teaching Recognition Award in 2017.
 In 2018, the graduating LL.M. class awarded her the Lex Lucet Mundum award for her significant impact on master’s degree students.
 In addition to her research and teaching, True-Frost is the Faculty Director of Impunity Watch and an advisor to the College of Law’s Philip A. Jessup international Law Moot Court Competition team.
 She also serves as Faculty Advisor to the National Women’s Law Student Association and the Syracuse University Program on Refugee Assistance.
-In 2015, she was appointed by New York Gov. Mario Cuomo to be a member of the state Developmental Disabilities Planning Council.
+In 2015, she was appointed by New York Gov. Andrew Cuomo to be a member of the state Developmental Disabilities Planning Council.